hadis98/NutriChat/README.md

 For the prespecified comparison with LLM-only, Hybrid RRF + reranker had 39 wins and 15 losses on paired pass/fail outcomes.
 The exact two-sided McNemar test gave **p = 0.00150**.

-The main gain was not a higher aggregate pass rate on answerable questions; both systems achieved 91.0% there.
-The gain came mainly from better handling of **unsupported** and **out-of-scope** requests.

 ## Benchmark composition